cybernetics/JTemplate/README.md

 ### RequestMethod Annotation
 The `RequestMethod` annotation is used to associate an HTTP verb with a service method.
 The method must be publicly accessible.
 All public annotated methods automatically become available for remote execution when the service is published.

 Multiple methods may be associated with the same verb. `DispatcherServlet` selects the best method to execute based on the names of the provided argument values.
-For example, a service might define the following methods, both of which are mapped to the `GET` method:
+For example, the math service might define the following methods, both of which are mapped to the `GET` method:

     @RequestMethod("GET")
+    @ResourcePath("/sum")
     public double getSum(double a, double b) {
         return a + b;
     }

     @RequestMethod("GET")
+    @ResourcePath("/sum")
     public double getSum(List<Double> values) {
         double total = 0;

         for (double value : values) {
             total += value;
         }

         return total;
     }

 The following request would cause the first method to be invoked:

-    GET /sum?a=2&b=4
+    GET /math/sum?a=2&b=4

 This request would invoke the second method:

-    GET /sum?values=1&values=2&values=3
+    GET /math/sum?values=1&values=2&values=3

 An HTTP 405 ("Method Not Allowed") response is returned when no method matching the given arguments can be found.

+### ResourcePath Annotation
+The `ResourcePath` annotation is used to associate a service method with a specific path relative to the servlet.
+If unspecified, the method is associated with the servlet itself.

+Resource paths can be used to partition the service's methods into logical groups, or to define sub-resources.
+A slash ("/") character can be used as a path delimiter to partition sub-resources into a hierarchy; for example:

+    @ResourcePath("/one/two/three")

 ### ResponseMapping Annotation
 The optional `ResponseMapping` annotation is used to associate a template with a service response.
 It specifies the name of the template that will be applied to the value returned by the method, as well as the MIME type of the content produced by the template.
 Template documents are stored as resources relative to the service's type on the classpath.